 Through hard work and intense dedication, a demigod can eventually pile up enough lives to ascend to true immortality.
 The tipping point is thirteen extra lives; once this amount is reached, the demigod is therefore considered a god, and subsequently has an infinite amount of lives to lean on.
 This may seem the zenith of one's career, but it is most often just the end of the beginning for most immortal characters.

-Apotheosis itself has no rank value to speak of; one either possesses a degree of immortality or they do not.
+Apotheosis itself has no rank number to speak of; one either possesses a degree of immortality or they do not.
 During character generation, apotheosis costs a player either one power slot (when generating a character randomly) or four points (when generating a character systematically).
-If a character acquires this ability after character generation, simply calculate its Fortune costs normally.
+If a character acquires this ability after character generation, simply calculate its Karma costs normally.

 Type: Deific Power